 Proposed Exhibit P - Deviation Table

+Perintense a for other owner.

-155.5304.D Fences and Walls Wall Height To allow a sound wall barrier of 20 feet where the maximum height permitted is 10 feet for screeneing purposes This deviation is restricted to the Industrial Park designation area and is intended to screen the the Industrial Park area from residential uses to the south.
+155.5304.D Fences and Walls Wall Height To allow a sound wall barrier of 20 feet where the maximum height permitted is 10 feet for screeneing purposes This deviation is restricted to the Industrial Park designation area and is intended to screen the Industrial Park area from residential uses to the south.